-- Helping someone who is NOT your client, but needs qualified assistance from someone like you.
+- Helping someone who is not your client, but needs qualified assistance from someone like you.

 - Meeting with clients in your free time, in order to strengthen mutual relationship.

-- Helping new colleagues to find their ground in work.
+- Helping new colleagues in work.

 No experience – what to do?

 If this is your first job application, try to talk about your volunteering experience, or at least about some situation when you did something more than expected from you, for anyone–for a friend, a schoolmate, an old lady you met on the street…